melanyhowell/Project1-Fabricactive/README.md

-# Portfoliw Project 1 - HTML/CSS Essentials
+# Portfolio Project 1 - HTML/CSS Essentials

 Fiber Active is a company that has created a specialised material that is Eco friendly, comfortable and outperforms other outdoor materials in its field.
-[This Site](git hub address)is here to explain firstly what Fibre Active is about and alsoo the product they ahve just developed and are ready to sell.
+[This Site](git hub address)is here to explain firstly what Fibre Active is about and also the product they ahve just developed and are ready to sell.

 Picture of front page